Sintra National Palace: Middle ages

 It was one of two castles at what is now Sintra in the Moorish Al-Andalus era that began with the Umayyad conquest of Hispania in the 8th century.
 The other, now known as the Castelo dos Mouros (Castle of the Moors), located atop a high hill overlooking modern Sintra, is now a romantic ruin.

 The castle now known as Sintra National Palace, located downhill from the Castelo dos Mouros, was the residence of the Islamic Moorish Taifa of Lisbon rulers of the region.
-The earliest mention in a source is by Arab geographer Al-Bacr.
+The earliest mention in a source is by Arab geographer Al-Bakri.
 In the 12th century the village was conquered by King Afonso Henriques, who took the 'Sintra Palace' castle for his use.
 The blend of Gothic, Manueline, Moorish, and Mudéjar styles in the present palace is, however, mainly the result of building campaigns in the 15th and early 16th centuries.

 Chapel

 Nothing built during Moorish rule or during the reign of the first Portuguese kings survives.
-The earliest surviving part of the palace is the Royal Chapel, possibly built during the reign of King Dinis I in the early 14th century.
+The earliest surviving part of the palace is the Royal Chapel, possibly built during the reign of Dinis I in the early 14th century.
 The palace chapel has a tiled floor with tiles in the apse laid to resemble a carpet.
 The walls are painted in patterned squares that look like tiles and depict the Holy Ghost descending in the form of a dove.
 The wooden ceiling is decorated in geometrically patterned Moorish latticework.

 Early palace

-Much of the palace dates from the times of King John I, who sponsored a major building campaign starting around 1415.
+Much of the palace dates from the times of João (John I), who sponsored a major building campaign starting around 1415.

-Most buildings around the central courtyard - called the Ala Joanina (John's Wing) - date from this campaign, including the main building of the façade with the entrance arches and the mullioned windows in Manueline and Moorish styles called biforas, the conical chimneys of the kitchen that dominate the skyline of the city, and many rooms including:
+Most buildings surround the central courtyard – called the Ala Joanina (John's Wing) – date from this campaign, including the main building of the façade with the entrance arches and the mullioned windows in Manueline and Moorish styles called biforas.
+The building contains terraces, a chapel, kitchens, quarters for the affairs of state, scribe, secretary and dispatches, along with this the palace had 26 rooms including: